dascog/terraform-3day/labs/student/1.0-terraform-config-language-i/README.md

-# Exercise 0.5a The Terraform Configuration Language
+# Exercise 1.0 The Terraform Configuration Language I
 This exercise combines a series of hashicorp terraform tutorials that cover some of the configuration language features we have learned so far.
 ## 1. Define Infrastructure with Terraform Resources (20-30min)
 - https://learn.hashicorp.com/tutorials/terraform/resource?in=terraform/configuration-language